Disability: Osteoarthritis in ankle, ruptured knee ligaments, nerve damage to leg from compartment syndrome, post thrombic syndrome.

 Lives: Ramsey St Marys

-I have been playing Para Ice hockey for almost 5 years, and I was introduced to the sport by my friend, Matt Coleman, who was my team mate when we played wheelchair basketball for the same club.
+I have been playing Para Ice hockey for since around 2012, and I was introduced to the sport by my friend, Matt Coleman, who was my team mate when we played wheelchair basketball for the same club.

 When I was younger I played a lot of rugby, but I lost my leg at the age of 18 meaning I could no longer play the game and I missed the physical side of the sport.